 One reason is, as mentioned above, there is plenty of useless content available on the web and hence, users want to make sure that they give the search engine as much information as possible to zero-in on the right search results.

 The second reason is that more and more people are using voice to search, mostly on their mobile phones.
 So, when people speak into their mobile phones, they mostly use phrases, day-to-day expressions, to carry out the search instead of single keywords.
+Something like, “find the best barber near me” or “where is the nearest eating joint selling vegan food”.

 Creating and maintaining topic clusters allows you to gather relevant and interrelated bits of information around a single source and hence, increase the subject-authority of your website or blog.